 The European Muon Collaboration made the first (unexpected) observation of the modification of inelastic structure functions in a nucleus in 1983 [12].
-This was the first unambiguous signature of nuclear effects in deep inelastic scattering, beyond those expected from simple Fermi motion, and resulted in a significant re-examination of the pre-conceived notion that the energy scales involved in nuclear binding (\sim MeV) should not impact the dynamics of GeV-scale probes used in measurements of deep inelastic scattering (DIS).
-Since the initial observation, there have been several subsequent measurements elucidating the properties of what became known as the EMC effect - the deviation of the A/D cross section ratio from unity.
-These measurements provided data with electron and muon beams, over a wide range of beam energies (from a few to hundreds of GeV), and for a variety of targets (from A = 3to A = 208).
+This was the first unambiguous signature of nuclear effects in deep inelastic scattering, beyond those expected from simple Fermi motion, and resulted in a significant re-examination of the preconceived notion that the energy scales involved in nuclear binding (\sim MeV) should not impact the dynamics of DIS (\sim GeV).
+Since the initial observation there have many subsequent measurements elucidating the properties of what became known as the EMC effect.
+These measurements have taken data over a wide range of beam energies (from a few to hundreds of GeV) and for a variety of targets (from A = 3 to A = 208).
 See Ref.
 [3] for a review of available data.
 This significant body of data has resulted in a few notable observations:

-- The shape of the EMC effect, shown in Fig. 1, shows a suppression at low x (shadowing), a small enhancement in the region 0.1 < x < 0.3 (anti-shadowing), a suppression between 0.3 < x < 0.8 (the EMC region), and an increase at large x due to the effects of Fermi motion [1]. - The EMC ratio appears to be nearly independent of Q^2 .
+- The shape of the EMC effect appears to be universal independent of nucleus, displaying a suppression at low x (shadowing), small enhancement in the region 0.1 < x < 0.3 (anti-shadowing), suppression between 0.3 < x < 0.7 (the EMC region), and an increase at large x due to the effects of Fermi motion.
+See Fig. 1. - The EMC ratio appears to be nearly independent of Q^2 . - The size of the EMC effect increases slowly with A for A>12, but has more complicated structure for lighter nuclei.